-School is out, you've saved up some vacation time, and now it's time to take an awesome family vacation, one that your family will remember for years to come.
-So pack your bathing suits, cameras, and hit the road to the Whiteface region this summer.
+Got kids?
+Looking for a destination for a fun, adventurous, and even educational vacation?
+The natural spectacle of the Whiteface Region, which just happens to have some unique family-oriented activities and destinations for a fun and nature-filled family vacation.
+So pack your bathing suits, cameras, and hit the road to the Whiteface Region this summer.
 We have so many family-friendly options for fun that you might not want to go home!
 Here are a few of our favorites.

 In the Whiteface region, Christmas in July isn't just an idea, it's a way of life.
 In Wilmington, visit the North Pole, home of Santa's Workshop, a wonderland of joy where Christmas is celebrated every day!
-Hop on themed rides, watch an elf personalize your very own red Santa hat, and enjoy a Nativity pageant.
+Hop on Christmas-themed rides such as an ornament tilt-a-whirl, personalize your very own red Santa hat in the hat shop, and touch the actual north pole (it's cold!).
 Best of all, you'll be able to meet and feed Santa's faithful reindeer during their summer vacation and have an extra special visit with Santa in his festive home.
 He loves listening to kids of all ages share their Christmas spirit.

 Can't make it in the summer?
 Visit the North Pole at its most festive for the annual Village of Lights.
 On select evenings in December, enjoy Santa's Workshop decorated for the holidays, with caroling, hot cookies in the bakeshop, roasting marshmallows over an outdoor fire, and of course, a special pre-Christmas visit with Santa Claus himself.

-Santa's Workshop is open seven days a week, 10 a.m. - 4:30 p.m., June 29 - September 2, with select open weekends and events on weekends in the fall and early winter.
+Santa's Workshop is open seven days a week, 10 a.m. - 4:30 p.m., late June through early September, with select open weekends and events on weekends in the fall and early winter.

 High Falls Gorge